My Dinner

 Make Ahead

-If you want to eat these soft and sweet pretzels for breakfast, then you can prepare the dough the day before.
-You can leave it to rise in the fridge overnight.
-Just make sure you place it in a container that gives it enough space to expand.
-Then continue forming the pretzels according to the recipe.
+If you want to eat these soft and sweet pretzels for breakfast, you can prepare the dough the day before.
+Leave it to rise in the fridge overnight-just make sure you place it in a container that gives it enough space to expand.
+The next morning, shape the pretzels and let the dough come back to room temperature before baking so they're nice and fluffy.

 Sugar pretzels on a chopping board.
 Above you can see part of a bowl with cinnamon sugar